Arthur Roebuck: Background

 Roebuck was born in Hamilton, Ontario in 1878 and grew up on a farm in Wellington County, near Guelph.
 He worked as a reporter for the Toronto Daily Star and in 1905 became owner/editor of the Temiskaming Herald in New Liskeard and the Cobalt Citizen.
 He sold them in 1915 when he left to study law, graduating from Osgoode Hall after three years.
-In 1918 he married Inez Perry and together they raised one daughter.
+In 1918, he married Inez Perry and together they raised one daughter.

 Politics

 Provincial

-Roebuck ran a Liberal candidate in Temiskaming in the 1911 Ontario general election| and the 1914 Ontario general election| but failed to get elected.
-He also ran in the 1917 federal election.
+Roebuck ran a Liberal candidate in Temiskaming in the 1911 Ontario general election and the 1914 Ontario general election but failed to get elected.
+He also ran in the 1917 Canadian federal election.
 He was involved with the United Farmers of Ontario and its successor, the Progressive Party, in the 1920s before rejoining the Liberals.
 He finally won a seat in the Legislative Assembly of Ontario in the 1934 provincial election that brought the Ontario Liberal Party led by Mitchell Hepburn to power.

 Roebuck was a senior figure in the Hepburn government serving as Attorney-General of Ontario from 1934 to 1937 as well as Minister of Labour from 1934 until 1935.
 A progressive, Roebuck promoted the rights of Jews against the anti-Semitism that was still prevalent in 1930s Ontario, and defended the rights of trade unions.
 He broke with Hepburn over the government's handling of the 1937 United Auto Workers strike against General Motors in Oshawa, and resigned in protest with fellow minister David Croll.
 Roebuck remained as the Liberal Member of the Legislative Assembly for the Toronto riding of Bellwoods until 1940.

 He attempted to return to provincial politics running for the leadership of the Ontario Liberal Party at its 1943 leadership convention to succeed Hepburn, but finished second to Harry Nixon.